ONSAS/ONSAS/README.md

 # onsas
-An Open Nonlinear Structural Analysis System sources files to be uploaded soon.# In the mean time the sources of the previous version is available at https://bitbucket.org/jorgepz/onsas/
+An Open Nonlinear Structural Analysis System sources files to be uploaded soon.